usnistgov/BF/content/en/Info/BF Classes/_MEM/MUS.md

 	</tr>
 	<tr>
 			<td>Data Fault</td>
-	<td>Data Fault/Error type – The object data has harmed semantics or inconsistent or wrong value.</td>
+	<td>Data Fault/Error type – The data of an object has harmed semantics or inconsistent or wrong value.</td>
 	</tr>
 	<tr>
 			<td>   NULL Pointer </td>
-	<td>NULL Pointer fault/error – Does not point to a valid object; usually holds the zero memory address.</td>
+	<td>NULL Pointer fault/error – The pointer does not point to a valid object; usually holds the zero memory address.</td>
 	</tr>
 	<tr>
 			<td>   Forbidden Address </td>